syncfusion/blazor-docs/src/dropdown/multiselect-dropdown/filtering.md

 ## Custom Filtering

-The DropDownList component filter queries can be customized.
+The MultiSelect component filter queries can be customized.
 You can also use your own filter libraries to filter data like Fuzzy search.

 ```csharp
 @using Syncfusion.Blazor.Data